-- Level 3 Core Maths resources can be subscribed to free of charge by centres, thanks to sponsorship from OCR.
+- Level 3 Core Maths Platform can be subscribed to free of charge by centres, this is being developed by the AMSP, OCR centres will also get free resources sponsored by OCR.

 - OCR Additional Maths resources can be subscribed to free of charge by centres, thanks to sponsorship from OCR.

 - Engineering resources - these level 3 resources are available by signing up for a free account.
 These use realistic engineering contexts to provide opportunities to learn how mathematics may be used to solve engineering problems, produced by MEI for The Royal Academy of Engineering.